United States Virgin islands are an insular area of the United States.

 - Hurricane Hole - Saint John.
 Unusual underwater ecosystem, where mangroves grow together with corals.
 Here are some 30 species of corals, as well as high diversity of other organisms.

 - Solanum conocarpum find - Saint John.
-Find of a very rare tree, known only from a single location.
+Find of a very rare tree which is known only from a single place - this location.

 Man made landmarks